-The Montessori Outdoor Classroom Environment
+The Montessori Outdoor Education Environment

 To that end, the natural environment must not be treated as a separate entity from the physical classroom.
 Rather, it should be an extension of Montessori's structured environment.